argrelay/argrelay/docs/dev_notes/top_todos.md

     See also: FS_29_54_67_86.dir_structure.md
     FINALIZE

-*   Split `argrelay.server.yaml` into: `argrelay.plugins.yaml` and `argrelay.server.yaml`.
-    Or at least make it less confusing
-    (because client-side still uses `argrelay.server.yaml` to use plugin configuration on server response).
-    It should be called `argrelay.plugins.yaml` which is exactly the part seen and reused by both server and client, right?
-    REGISTER

-*   Make yaml config composable (to reduce chances of merging): allow loading external config which should plug itself into existing config.
+*   Make yaml config composable:
+    *   reduce size and chances of merging unrelated parts
+    *   avoid config modification by loading other parts from known (by convention) places
-    Maybe it should be possible to provide just configured plugins and they REGISTER
+    *   allow loading external config which should plug itself into existing config Maybe it should be possible to provide just the list of configured plugins (their loading order) and they will load automatically from expected location?

-*   Extend EnvMock to help testing on external project side.
-    Basically, the main one is a mock to ensure some function is called (although, that's easily done without EnvMock - right?).
+    Also split core server config (open ports, mongo, cache) and plugin management.
     REGISTER

 *   Make Git plugin a bit more useful (e.g. in addition to loading commit data, be able to switch to pre-configured Git repos).